Government shutdown: Federal workforce benched as furloughs begin

 DHS employees, including Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), Coast Guard, Secret Service and the Transportation Security Administration (TSA) are considered “exempt” from the shutdown due to the law enforcement mission of the agencies which affect national security.

-The Justice Department is expected to lose at least 20,000 employees to furlough, but due to the agency’s law enforcement and national security responsibilities, the agency said the majority –80 percent—of its employees will continue to perform duties.
+The Justice Department is expected to lose at least 20,000 employees to furlough, but due to the agency’s law enforcement and national security responsibilities, the agency said the majority -- 80 percent -- of its employees will continue to perform duties.

 Special Counsel Robert Mueller’s probe into Russian meddling and potential collusion with Trump campaign officials will continue through the shutdown, as its funding does not come from annual appropriations.